xingchen-fan/DY_stat_boost/README.md

 * `.env`: where output and input file names reside.
 * `.sub`: where Condor job settings are specified.

 Multithreading is turned on for Madgraph and Pythia8.
+Import the gen filter files into the CMSSW and compile.
+The current gen filter only works with `CMSSW_10_6_X` and some changes are required for newer version of CMSSW.